incx07/epam-lab/documentation/Software Requirements Specification.md

 ### 7. Log out of the application

 To log out of the application, user must click the “Logout” button in the upper right corner of the page.
+After logging out, user will be redirected to the main page.